chetnashah/haskellwork/haskellFromFirstPrinciples.md

 evaluating not just some or all of the values in the list, but some or all of the list’s spine as well

+If your folding function isn’t commutative, a left fold can lead to a different result than a right fold of the same. e.g. `(^)`

+If some function works with foldr, it can also work over foldl by passing in flip of the function.

 Folding over infinite lists:
 It is possible to fold over infinite lists, where combiner are lazy and/or do not care about rest of the sequence, e.g. `||` or `&&`